How to Auto Resize Row and Column

 Auto Resize Columns Example

-Use AutoSizeColumn method to resize the width of column(s) based on its value length.
+Use the AutoSizeColumn method to resize the width of column(s) based on its content length.

 :path=/static-assets/excel/content-code-examples/how-to/autosize-rows-columns-columns.cs